linsalrob/ComputationalGenomicsManual/Assignments/MetagenomicsAssignment/README.md

 As you work through the steps associated with cross assembly, here are some questions to answer:

-* Which dataset did you choose, and why?
-	* *Extra credit:* As above, using a different data set that is not one of those provided here will earn you extra credit!
-	* *Miniumum credit!* If you use the Algae data set, you will definitely not get extra credit and will probably get the bare minimum credit since all you need to do is copy and paste the commands.
-Use a different data set!
 * What are the assembly statistics?
 For example:
 	* How many contigs did you get from the assembly?
 	* What is the N<sub>50</sub> and N<sub>75</sub>?